dotnet/docs-maui/docs/fundamentals/windows.md

 ```

 > [!IMPORTANT]
 > Multi-window support works on Windows without additional configuration.
-However, additional configuration is required on Android iPadOS and Mac Catalyst.
+However, additional configuration is required on Android, iPadOS and Mac Catalyst.

 ### Android configuration

-To use multi-window support on Android, you must change the Main Activity Launch Mode in **Platforms > Android > MainActivity.cs**. change launch mode from the Default of ```LaunchMode.SingleTop``` to ```LaunchMode.Multiple```
+To use multi-window support on Android, you must change the Main Activity Launch Mode in **Platforms > Android > MainActivity.cs**. change launch mode from the Default of `LaunchMode.SingleTop` to `LaunchMode.Multiple`:

 ```csharp
 using Android.App;